top of page

 Source: GR No. 24/1997.

-Announcement of the results of physical data collection and juridical data:
+The announcement of the results of physical data collection and juridical data:

 • in systematic land registration, for 14 (fourteen) calendar days;